May 8, 2025

 Stanford Med School Average MCAT Score

-If your score is lower than this, don’t let it dissuade you.
+However, don’t let it dissuade you if you have a lower score.
 Stanford’s holistic admissions process means you can still show your strengths in other aspects of your application.
-However, achieving an MCAT score higher than 518 makes you a more competitive applicant.

 Stanford accepts multiple MCAT scores but doesn’t combine them to increase your cumulative score.